{{ root_page.title }}

 The ADHD Foundation

 The ADHD Foundation works in partnership with individuals, families and other agencies to raise awareness of ADHD.
-You can access Information Advice and Support by contacting them on:

 Beams

-Beams offer Information, Advice and Support to ensure parents have the right information to make important decisions for their disabled child/ren.
+Beams offer information, advice and support to ensure parents have the right information to make important decisions for their disabled child/ren.

 British Deaf Association